sinyayadynya/heroicons/README.md

 ### Field Settings

 - **Icon Name**: The name of the icon as defined by Heroicons library.
 - **Icon Style**: The style of the icon.
-Options are Solid, Outline, and Mini.
+Options are Solid, Outline, Mini and Micro.

 ## Usage